ibkrm/aws-sa-pro-notes/docs/permission-and-accounts/permission-boundaries.md

 ### Use Cases
-- Delegation Problems
-    - IAM administrator permissions
+- **Delegation Problems - IAM administrator permissions**
     - apply permission boundary policy for user
     - allow adminstration to update user with the user boundary policy
     - does not allow to modify it owns policy but also does not allow to modify user with no user boundary policy attached